Ergio/GeneticPlotter/README.md

 -Can open more then one genome file at same time

--Can make calculations with triplets and triplets or any other subsequences
+-Can make calculations with triplets and tetraplets or any other subsequences

 -Can use color selector for curves in a chart